rohitha-edara/rohitha-edara.github.io/_pages/about.md

 <h3>2024</h3>
   <div class="news-item">
-	<h4>Presented the paper, “Investigating Mechanisms Contributing to Racial-Ethnic Disparities in Wages and Benefits of ECE Teachers” at <a href="https://aefpweb.org/">AEFP</a> Annual Conference 2024 in Baltimore, MD.</h4>
+	<h4>Presented the paper, 'Investigating Mechanisms Contributing to Racial-Ethnic Disparities in Wages and Benefits of ECE Teachers' at <a href="https://aefpweb.org/">AEFP</a> Annual Conference 2024 in Baltimore, MD.</h4>
   </div>

   <div class="news-item">
-	<h4>Presented the paper, “Assessing the Impact of Private School Sector Growth on Caste-based Segregation in India” at <a href="https://conference.cies.us/">Comparative and International Education Society (CIES) Annual Conference</a> 2024 in Miami, FL.</h4>
+	<h4>Presented the paper, 'Assessing the Impact of Private School Sector Growth on Caste-based Segregation in India' at <a href="https://conference.cies.us/">Comparative and International Education Society (CIES) Annual Conference</a> 2024 in Miami, FL.</h4>
   </div>

   <div class="news-item">